-- the implementation of the margin algorithm and the meaning of its parameters, such as minimum transfer amount (MTA), threshold, independent amount and IM, match the contractual specifications of the respective margin agreement or are modelled in a way that resulting exposures are not systematically underestimated; - differences between the attributes of contract types (e.g. for bilateral versus central clearing, International Swaps and Derivatives Association (ISDA) versus non-ISDA, derivatives versus SFTs) are reflected in the implementation to the extent that they are material for the calculation of the exposure value.
+- the implementation of the margin algorithm and the meaning of its parameters, such as minimum transfer amount (MTA), threshold, independent amount and IM, match the contractual specifications of the respective margin agreement or are modelled in a conservative manner; - differences between the attributes of contract types (e.g. for bilateral versus central clearing, International Swaps and Derivatives Association (ISDA) versus non-ISDA, derivatives versus SFTs) are reflected in the implementation to the extent that they are material for the calculation of the exposure value.